hakt0r/BDL/02-Terminal/README.md

  - pkexec / sudo : run a command as admin

+ - code $FILE_OR_FOLDER : open a file or folder in vscode from the terminal

 ## Installing stuff ;D

 APT is the tool to install stuff for your whole system, and keep it up to date.